elliotjb/Culverin-Engine3D/README.md

     * You can update quadtree to collect static games inside it to speed up frustum culling.
     * Added popups to warn users about Object Deletion, Setting Static an object with childs and another PopUp to warn that it's impossible to set more than one game camera active.
-    * GameObjects/Components Optionswhen right clicking them
+    * GameObjects/Components Options when right clicking them.
+    * Resource manager with Import/Reimport functionality.
+    * Camera moving without restrictions (only with right-click).
+    * Correct Save/Load of the scene when entering/exiting Play Mode.
 - 0.6:
     * Added Game Clock (with PLAY/PAUSE/PLAY FREAME buttons).
     * Structured camera with a frustum.